Here at Portable

-...we care about people and the world.
+We care about people and the world.
 We seek out areas of social need and policy failure and make transformational change using research, design and technology.
 Our clients are as passionate as we are and are working in government agencies, nonprofit organisations and socially-minded businesses.
-Our job is to help them define, design and deliver new products, services and ways of working that better meet the needs of people in the community.

-...a Lead Design Strategist who loves working closely with designers, researchers and strategists to enable them to perform at their best.
-As a Lead at Portable, your job is first and foremost to provide direction, support and learning for the people you lead.
+A Lead Design Strategist who loves working closely with a courageous and talented bunch of researchers, designers and strategists to empower them to solve real problems for real people.
+As a Lead at Portable, your job is first and foremost to provide support, guidance and learning for the people you lead.

-You're an authority in the practice of Human Centred Design, and use your broad and deep experience delivering high quality work to guide team members towards best practice methodologies and impactful outcomes across service design, co-design, human-centered research, prototyping and testing of digital products and services.
+You're an authority in the practice of Human Centred Design, and use your broad and deep experience delivering high quality work to guide team members towards best practice methodologies and impactful outcomes across service design, business design, co-design, human-centered research, prototyping and testing of products and services.

-Whilst comfortable to sit in the ambiguity of complex problems, you're solution-focused.
+Whilst you can sit in the ambiguity of complex problems, you're solution-focused.
 When problems arise, you don't just flag them; you take the responsibility to find solutions and bring others on that journey with you.
-You are comfortable assessing and making compromises and can support others to do the same.
+You are comfortable assessing and making reasoned compromises and can support others to do the same.

 You'll be expected to have knowledge and experience in these areas: